Hull Kingston Rovers: Greatest ever team

 In 2012, Hull KR supporters voted for the best players in the club's history.
 The players who received the most votes in each position were named in the club's "Greatest Ever Hull KR 13".

 Other notable players

-These players have either won Challenge Cup, Rugby Football League Championship, Yorkshire County Cup, Yorkshire League; played during Super League; received a Testimonial match; been international representatives before, or after, their time at Hull Kingston Rovers; or are notable outside of rugby league.
+These players have either won Challenge Cup, Rugby Football League Championship, Yorkshire Cup, Yorkshire League; played during Super League; received a Testimonial match; been international representatives before, or after, their time at Hull Kingston Rovers; or are notable outside of rugby league.
 For a comprehensive list of players, see List of Hull Kingston Rovers players.
 Figures in (brackets) are total club appearances.